-Julie Adams [1996-97, 99-00]: History teacher and Athletic Director at Bellflower (Calif.)
-HS Courtney (Dale) Boldt [1997, 99-01]: Played three years for Leo Palace and one year for Honda Motor Corporation in Tokyo, Japan.
-Recently married to David Boldt.
+Courtney (Dale) Boldt [1997, 99-01]: Played three years for Leo Palace and one year for Honda Motor Corporation in Tokyo, Japan.
+Married to David Boldt and expecting their first child.

 Joanne (Alchin) Brown [1992-93]: Lives in Canberra, Australia and is a stay-at-home mother with two daughters.
 Previously worked as a Sports Consultant with the Australian Sports Commission and Softball Australia.
+Recently inducted into the International Softball Federation Hall of Fame.

-Jen Brundage [1992-95]: Assistant Softball Coach at the University of Michigan (eighth year).
+Jen Brundage [1992-95]: Assistant Softball Coach at the University of Michigan (ninth year).
 Also plays hockey for the Frozen Assets, an amateur women's team in Ann Arbor, Mich.

-Crissy Buck [1999-02]: Assistant Softball Coach at Oregon State (fourth year).
+Crissy Buck [1999-02]: Assistant Softball Coach at Oregon State (fifth year).